blizzy78/copper/SYNTAX.md

 end
 ```

-`capture` - capture all values as slice
+`capture` - Capture All Values as Slice
 ---------------------------------------

 **`capture ... end`**